 Hugging the shimmering freshwater sea of Great Slave Lake, Hay River is the crossroads of the Northwest Territories – a fishing, tourism and transportation mecca surrounded by wilderness but an easy day's drive (or quick flight) from the big cities of Western Canada.
-Our idyllic little town, population 3,600, has lots to boast about.
+This bustling town, population 3,600, has lots to boast about.

 Enjoy the best fishing in Canada: Great Slave, North America's deepest lake, is swarming with monster Lake Trout, feisty Pike and succulent Whitefish, just waiting for you to wet your line.
 Several premier fishing lodges are found nearby, and local fishing guides can take you on half-day or day-long outings on the lake or to the nearby headwaters of the Mackenzie River.